02siri/DevTinder/learnings.md

     - Diff bw JavaScript object and JSON object
         //JSON always takes key-values pairs as string, but JS doesn't take the keys as string
     - Add express.json() middleware to the app
+    //Why Express.json?
+        Whenever Im reading a request, I want that data to be parsed into json and then want to get it
     - Make signup API dynamic, to receive data from the end user (can be browser, postman, etc.)
     - User.findOne() with duplicate email Ids, which document will be returned :
     - API: Get user by email: find(), findOne()